 The Prize has won recognition from the International Monetary Fund [IMF], which co-hosted the award ceremony for the 5th edition of the global Ethics in Finance Prize.
 The Ceremony took place at the IMF headquarters in Washington, USA, at a special event on the 21st September 2015.
-Ms. Christine Lagarde, Managing Director of the International Monetary Fund congratulated the Prize laureates.
-For more information see http://www.obsfin.ch/ethics-in-finance-robin-cosgrove-prize-award-ceremony/
+Ms. Christine Lagarde, Managing Director of the International Monetary Fund, congratulated the Prize laureates.

-ACCA and CFA are actively promoting the Prize to their staff and members and the wider financial services industry.
+Euroclear and CFA are actively supporting the Prize and promote it to their staff and members and the wider financial services industry.
 Many other financial organizations across the world are promoting awareness of the Prize to their stakeholders and their younger staff.

 Since its inception, nearly one thousand individuals have expressed interest in submitting a paper for the Prize from over 80 countries.
 Final submissions considered by the global Jury have been in excess of 300.